wevre/natural-compare/readme.md

 See test cases for more examples.

-Note, this latest version of `natural-compare` drops the use of regular expressions and `Long/parseLong` (or `js/parseInt` for cljs) and won't choke on integer strings that would otherwise overflow.

 # Where it came from

 Adapted from a gist (and subsequent comments) by Wilker Lúcio -- [`Alphabetical/Natural sorting in